Skip to content

 A collage showing steps of how to bake fish.

-1. Coat fish with breadcrumbs.
+• Coat fish with bread crumbs.
 In a medium bowl, mix together the breadcrumbs, lemon zest, parsley, dill, salt and olive oil.
 Place the fish on a parchment lined baking sheet, then sprinkle the breadcrumbs on top.
 Drizzle with lemon juice and season with extra salt.

-2. Bake in oven.
-Place the fish on the lower rack in your oven and cook at 400ºF for 15 minutes.
+• Bake in oven.
+Place the fish on the lower rack in your oven and cook at 400ºF for 15 minutes or until fish flakes.
 Remove from oven and turn on the broiler.

-Feel free to switch up the herbs if preferred.
-Replace the dill and parsley with Italian seasoning or keep it simple with some garlic powder and a sprinkle of lemon pepper.
-You can even spread some garlic herb butter over the tops before adding the breadcrumb coating.
-If you like spice, add a dash of paprika!
+• Replace the dill and parsley with Italian seasoning or keep it simple with some garlic powder and a sprinkle of lemon pepper.
+Sometimes, I like to spread garlic herb butter on the filets before adding the breadcrumb topping, it keeps them moist and adds additional flavor.

 FAQs